DOI-USGS/linesink-maker/README.md

 ```
 $ conda install fiona
 ```
-For fiona and shapely, the easiet route for Windows users may the binary files available at <http://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely>.
-The binaries can be installed using **pip** (see below).
+Fiona and Shapely depend on the GDAL/OGR and GEOS GIS libraries.
+The easiest way for Windows users to install these packages is with the binary files available at <http://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely>.
+The binaries can be installed using **pip**, which is a python module for installing packages.
 Pip can be installed using **conda**:

 ```
 $ conda install pip
 ```
-then
+then, once the binary wheel (*.whl) files have been downloaded, they can be installed with pip:
+(note that this binary is a 64-bit version for python 2.7)

 ```
 $ pip install Shapely‑1.5.6‑cp27‑none‑win_amd64.whl